thewrongjames/only-human/rules.md

 Once you know what **skills** are involved, try to gauge the difficulty of these components of the task, work out if they happen in an order or at the same time, and work out what success or failure for individual parts or combinations of individual parts looks like.
 Finally, with these ideas in mind, have the character take **tests** based on the established skills and difficulties, in the established order, and provide the established outcomes.

-In practice, this does not need to be dealt with remotely as formally, but that structure forms a guideline of one way to react to players attempting complicated tasks.
+In practice, this does not need to be dealt with remotely as formally, but that structure forms guidelines for one way to react to players attempting complicated tasks.

 ## Turns